srshearer/mini_bot/README.md

 This is the primary script to interact with the collection of utility functions.
 Either send rich movie notifications to Slack, or send and receive notifications to transfer files between two servers.

 ###### *Usage examples:*
-+ Slack Notifier | _Send Slack message:_
-    `python ./plexBot.py -i tt0168122`
++ Plex Syncer: Server | _Start flask server_:
+    `mini_bot/venv/bin/mod_wsgi-express start-server --reload-on-changes ./minibotserver.wsgi --port 5000`
-+ Plex Syncer: Server | _Start server:_
++ Plex Syncer: Server | _Start file sync:_
     `python ./plexBot.py -s`
 + Plex Syncer: Client | _POST to server from client_:
     `python ./plexBot.py -i tt0168122 -p '~/Movies/Pirates of Silicon Valley (1999).mkv'`
++ Slack Notifier: Server | _Send Slack message:_
+    `python ./plexBot.py -i tt0168122`

 ###### *Arguments:*

     -i, --guid '<IMDb guid>'  IMDb guid of the movie.
 Used to look up additional info from OMDb and to ensure a movie is only synced if it isn't already in the Plex library

     -p '</path/to.file>'      Path to movie file

+    --pathonly                Path to movie file

-    -s    Start the server which will listen for new movie POSTs from the client
+    -s                        Start the file syncer

     -d, --debug               Enable debug mode.
 Send message to test channel and show more output in console.
     --dry                     Enable dryrun mode.
 Message will not be sent.

     -h, --help                Show help message and exit

 ### Slack Notifier

 Takes a valid IMDb movie ID _(e.g. tt0168122)_ as an argument to search for that movie in your Plex library.
 Information about the movie is gathered from the Plex library via PlexAPI and OMDb which is assembled into a json attatchment.
-This json attachment is used to send a new movie notification to Slack via slackAnnounce.py.
+This json attachment is used to send a new movie notification to Slack via a provided webhook url.

 ### Plex Syncer: Client & Server